 Penguin was just a small, wobbly-headed magpie chick when my son, Noah, found her lying injured on the grass after being blown out of her nest, located some 20 metres up a towering Norfolk Island pine tree.
 She was very lucky to survive such a horrendous fall but without immediate care would have died within a day.
-So my wife, Sam, let Noah bring the chick home – we built her a simple nest, fashioned from an old cane laundry basket, and kept her warm with a tiny blanket.
-Our sons immediately named her Penguin, due to her black and white plumage.
+So my wife Sam and Noah raced her back home where we built her a simple nest, fashioned from an old cane laundry basket, and kept her warm with a tiny blanket.
+Our sons immediately named her Penguin, due to her black and white plumage and large feet.
 Sam and I decided that she could live with us until she was fully healed and became strong enough to fend for herself.

 It is not easy to look after any injured wild creature and this is especially true of a fragile baby bird … as we soon found out.
 Caring for Penguin during those first few weeks was a massive commitment, but at the same time it was a wonderful experience for us all; both as individuals and as a family.